Media roundtable with App State athletic director Doug Gillin is revealing, candid, broad

 What it will look like for people to attend football games?

 "We have to be flexible, though.
 We are cognizant of what is going on around the country.
-I think we saw some news out of the state of Louisiana yesterday.
-So we are paying attention.
-Certainly what we will do is follow our university leadership, as well as our local and state health officials however they guide us.
-But right now we are planning on full capacity."
+We saw some news out of the state of Louisiana yesterday.
+So, we are paying attention.
+Certainly, what we will do is follow our university leadership, as well as our local and state health officials however they guide us.
+But, right now, we are planning on full capacity."

 What has been the financial impact of COVID-19 over the past year, and how is that all evolving for you?